18 March 2020 See

 2. Future events

-with the title "How my religion affects my everyday life"
+with the title "How my religion affects my everyday life" with speakers

 20 April 2016: AGM and Talk on Religious Music

-the annual reports were heard and accepted and the committee re-elected
+annual reports were heard and accepted and the committee re-elected

-with additional members: Mark Behard, Chris Steer
+with additional members: Mark Behard, Chris Steer and Duncan

-meeting re-convened to hear Chris Steer give an illustrated
+re-convened to hear Chris Steer give an illustrated talk on "Religious

 examples of Native American music.